 VPNs are targets

-With a VPN provider now all these privacy minded people have their traffic routed through one place instead of it being split up and mixed in with everyone else.
+A VPN provider is a big collection point for data and now all these privacy minded people have their traffic routed through one place.
 That sounds like a juicy target for someone with the ability to take advantage of it.
 Some VPN providers have been hacked in the past and i’m sure it will happen more in the future.

 Honeypots